preston/vha-kbs-fhir/README.md

 ## Pre-Built Images

-To access a manifest and all content locally using Docker Desktop or other container runtime:
+We have created ready-to-run default content images for your convenience, complete with manifest files.
+To access the manifest and all content locally using Docker Desktop or other container runtime:

 ```sh
 docker run -it -p 8080:80 --rm --name vha-kbs-fhir p3000/vha-kbs-fhir:latest